improvess/raspberry-as-gige-camera/README.md

 According to [this](https://www.raspberrypi.org/documentation/computers/processors.html), the L2 shared cache of Raspberry PI 4 processor is set to 1MB whereas the same cache is constrained to only 512 KB in RPI 3 boards.
 This bottleneck eventually reduces the amount of traffic data/FPS sent/received.

 Note taht some RPI boards such as model A and zero don't have a built-in ethernet interface whereas some old models do not have even a wifi interface.
-For narrowed boards like this you can attach a USB-to-ethernet adapter as a very last solution but do not expect to achieve a high data throughtput.
+For narrowed boards like this you can attach a USB-to-ethernet adapter as a very last alternative but be ready to achieve a not so high data throughtput.

 ## Disclaimer